-7. If councils have material intangible assets relating to configuration or customisation of cloud-based software, they should review the agenda decision published by the International Interpretations Committee to consider the appropriateness of the accounting.
+7. If councils has material expenditure relating to configuration or customisation of cloud-based software, they should review the agenda decision published by the International Interpretations Committee to consider the appropriateness of the accounting.

 C2.
 Leasing activities

 C2-1 Council as lessee